spycle/microbot_push/README.md

 # MicroBot Push
 Home Assistant custom integration switch for controlling a MicroBot Push.

-Uses the Linux utility from https://github.com/kahiroka/microbot
+Makes use of the Linux utility from https://github.com/kahiroka/microbot

 NB.
 This is very much a work in progress and isn't working all that reliably.
 I have no idea if this will work with newer devices sold by Keymitt